tl-its-umich-edu/unizin-validation/README.md

     Optionally, you can specify one of two pre-defined jobs -- `UDW` or `Unizin` -- as an additional option.
     The default job value is `UDW`.
 The `Unizin` job includes an additional query and check against the UDP Context Store.
-    **Note**: these options are not yet supported when using Docker (see below).

 CSV files containing the query results will be written to the value of the `OUT_DIR` configuration variable (the default is the `data` directory).

+You can also run the test suite by issuing the following command:
+    ```
+    python test.py
+    ```

 #### With Docker

-The validation program can also be installed and run with Docker using volume mounts.
+The validation program can also be installed and run with Docker using Docker Compose.
 To do so, perform the following steps.
 **Note**: these steps assume you have specified the value of `OUT_DIR` as the `data` directory and that the configuration file will be found at the path `config/env.json`.